Chart Color Schemes

 Baringa features high concentrations of family households, with a higher-than-average median household size

 Family households account for 83.9% of all households, including 43.6% couples with children, 24.8% couples without children, and 14.8% single parent families.
-Non-family households comprise the remaining 16.1%, with lone person households at 12.3% and group households making up 3.5%.
-The median household size is 3.0 people, larger than the Rest of Qld average of 2.5.
+Non-family households constitute the remaining 16.1%, with lone person households at 12.3% and group households comprising 3.5%.
+The median household size is 3.0 people, which is larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households